 Most Likely to Reduce New Mom Anxiety…

-This soft foam flower isn’t a structured tub – it’s more of a cross between a pillow-y tub and a terry-cloth hug.
-It’s flexible and opens up to “nest” in whichever size sink you have and then opens up to create more space as your baby grows.
+This soft foam flower isn’t a structured tub; imagine a cross between a pillow-y tub and a terry-cloth hug.
+It’s flexible and opens up to “nest” into whichever size sink you have and then opens up to create more space as your baby grows.

-Pros: Flexible shape that adapts to baby; Soft, cozy material (good for a new mom’s nerves); Travels well; Many color options (the canary yellow, tho!); No assembly
+Pros: Flexible shape that adapts to baby; Soft, cozy material (good for a new mom’s nerves); Travels well; Many color options (that canary yellow, tho!); No assembly

-Cons: Use from 0-6 months only; Works only with sinks, not bathtubs; Not compatible with large “farm-style” sinks or very tiny ones; Heavy when wet and can take a long time to air-dry
+Cons: Use up to 6 months only; Works only with sinks, not bathtubs; Not compatible with large “farm-style” sinks or very tiny ones; Heavy when wet and can take a long time to air-dry

 Newborn through toddler